w3c/guide/process/coc-incident-resolution-ombuds.md

 How an incident is handled will depend on a number of factors including the type of incident, severity, frequency, and contributing factors.
 For example, has anyone been involved in incidents before?
 Is there a pattern?

 The procedure for addressing an incident will include some or all of the following:
-1. Incident is addressed directly with the parties involved, if appropriate.
+1. Incident may be addressed directly with the parties involved, if appropriate.
 2. A community member may report an incident to a Chair, Ombuds, member of Team or through an anonymous report where allowable by law.
 3. Incident is discussed by the reporter, parties involved, and those reported to.
 Impact is shared and a resolution is proposed.
 4. Ombuds will respond within two business days.